FAQ¶

 What does COMPUTE STRAGGLER mean?¶

-It means one rank is slower in compute than the typical rank.
+It means one rank is slower in clean compute than the typical rank.

 Common causes: